Adiabatic response for Lindblad dynamics

 \subsection{Parallel transport}

 We shall denote instantaneous stationary states by $\sigma$.
-By definition $\pker(\sigma)=\sigma$ (we allow $\dim\pker\ge 1$).
-By Assumption~\ref{ass:smoothness} the projection on the stationary states, $\pker_\phi$, is a smooth projection on control space and $d\pker$ is a bounded operator valued form.
+By definition $\pker\sigma=\sigma$ (we allow $\dim\pker\ge 1$).
+By Assumption~\ref{ass:smoothness} the projection on the stationary states, $\pker_\phi$, is a smooth projection on control space and $d\pker_\phi$ is a bounded operator valued form.
 For notational convenience, we henceforth suppress the explicit $\phi$ dependence and write $\pker$ for $\pker_\phi$ etc.